Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

-But for our whole space case, one can never find the positive lower bound for the density.
-Hence the authors introduced some ideas in \cite{feng2023quantitative} to set up the logarithmic gradient and Hessian estimates and started the program of extending the quantitative propagation of chaos results to the whole Euclidean space, where these results are obtained using the famous Li-Yau estimate \cite{Li1986OnTP} and Hamilton estimate \cite{hamilton1993matrix,han2016upper}, and the Bernstein method with Grigor'yan maximum principle \cite{grigor2006heat,grigoryan2009heat,li2014liyauhamilton}.
-A simple parabolic maximum principle method is available for the Landau-Maxwellian equation \cite{carrillo2024relative}.
-In this section we shall set up the logarithmic estimates for the equation \eqref{fp}, and we have simplified our method using only the Grigor'yan parabolic maximum principle, thanks to the Gaussian upper and lower bound results, compared to the previous work \cite{feng2023quantitative}.
+But for our whole space case, one can never find such positive lower bound for the density.
+Therefore, the authors introduced some ideas in \cite{feng2023quantitative} to set up the logarithmic gradient and Hessian estimates and started the program of extending the quantitative propagation of chaos results to the whole Euclidean space.
+These results were obtained using the famous Li-Yau estimate \cite{Li1986OnTP} and Hamilton estimate \cite{hamilton1993matrix,han2016upper}, and the Bernstein method with the Grigor'yan maximum principle \cite{grigor2006heat,grigoryan2009heat,li2014liyauhamilton}.
+A simple parabolic maximum principle method is available for the Landau equation with Maxwellian molecules \cite{carrillo2025relative}.
+In this section, we shall set up the logarithmic estimates for the equation \eqref{fp}, and we have simplified our method using only the Grigor'yan parabolic maximum principle, thanks to the Gaussian upper and lower bound results in Lemma \ref{gaussianabove} and Lemma \ref{gaussianbelow}.
+We have also optimized the time dependence of the coefficients in the estimate to be sharp in time, improving the bounds in \cite{feng2023quantitative}.